CoreLedger-TEOS/API/README.md

 To use the CoreLedger TEOS API, you will need an API-Key.
 You can request an API-Key by emailing support@coreledger.net.
 Once you have received your API-Key, you will need to add it to your Postman environment.

-1. Click on **Environments** tab in the left sidebar.
+1. Click on the **Environments** tab in the left sidebar.
 2. Click on `TEOS API [PILOT]-Api-Key` environment.
-3. Change current value of **env.authToken** variable to your api key token.
+3. Change the current value of the **env.authToken** variable to your API key token.
-5. Save all the changes pressing **ctrl + s** combination or click **Save** button in the top right corner of environment window.
+4. Save all the changes by pressing the **Ctrl + S** combination or clicking the **Save** button in the top right corner of the environment window.

 You can now select the `TEOS API [PILOT]-Api-Key` environment when making requests to the CoreLedger TEOS API.

-## Prerequisites for Running requests
+## Prerequisites for Running Requests

-Before running requests, you will need to ensure that you use `TEOS API [PILOT]-Api-Key` environment:
+Before running requests, you will need to ensure that you are using the `TEOS API [PILOT]-Api-Key` environment:

-- Click on Environment dropdown in the top right corner of the screen and change current environment (**No Environment** by default) to `TEOS API [PILOT]-Api-Key`.
+- Click on the Environment dropdown in the top right corner of the screen and change the current environment (**No Environment** by default) to `TEOS API [PILOT]-Api-Key`.

-And we are done, now you can use `Teos Api` Collection to explore our API.
+And we're done!
+Now you can use the `Teos Api` Collection to explore our API.